-The analysis and discussion included under the heading "Three Months Ended March 31, 2015 Compared to Three Months Ended March 31, 2014 - Revenue" focuses on organic revenue growth, and references in this analysis and discussion to "revenue," "revenues" or "revenue growth" are references to "organic revenue growth."
-Organic revenue growth is a non-GAAP financial measure and represents the percentage change in revenue during the three months ended March 31, 2015, as compared to the same period for the prior year, net of the effect of changes in foreign currency exchange rates and acquisitions.
-Organic revenue growth should be considered in addition to, and not as a replacement for or as a superior measure to, revenues reported in accordance with U.S. GAAP, and may not be comparable to similarly titled measures reported by other companies.
+The analysis and discussion included under the headings "Three Months Ended September 30, 2015 Compared to Three Months Ended September 30, 2014 - Revenue" and "Nine Months Ended September 30, 2015 Compared to the Nine Months Ended September 30, 2014 - Revenue" focuses on organic revenue growth, and references in this analysis and discussion to "revenue," "revenues" or "revenue growth" are references to "organic revenue growth."
+Organic revenue growth is a non-GAAP financial measure and represents the percentage change in revenue during the three months ended September 30, 2015, as compared to the same period for the prior year, net of the effect of changes in foreign currency exchange rates and acquisitions.
+Organic revenue growth be considered in addition to, and not as a replacement for or as a superior measure to, revenues reported in accordance with U.S. GAAP, and may not be comparable to similarly titled measures reported by other companies.
 Management believes that reporting organic revenue growth provides useful information to investors by facilitating easier comparisons of our revenue performance with prior and future periods and to the performance of our peers.
-We exclude the effect of changes in foreign currency exchange rates because changes in foreign currency exchange rates are not under management's control, are subject to volatility and can obscure underlying business trends.
+We exclude the effect of changes in foreign currency exchange rates are not under management's control, are subject to volatility and can obscure underlying business trends.
 We exclude the effect of acquisitions because the nature, size and number of acquisitions can vary dramatically from period to period and therefore can also obscure underlying business trends.